Kronark/Node-Compiler-Prototype/docs/LEXICON.md

 ## Node

 A draggable collection of sockets which is expected to perform a specific operation on provided input values.
-Contains at least one nodule for connection establishment to other nodes.
+Contains at least one pin for connection establishment to other nodes.
 In context of the compiler, a node is an abstract concept living in memory only.

 ## Node Instance (also: "Node", "Instance")